400+ Best Orc Names: Warrior Ideas for Fantasy RPGs

 Clan Identity and Naming Traditions

 Orc clans aren't just military units—they're family, identity, and legacy wrapped into one.
 The Frostwolf Clan produces names emphasizing endurance and wisdom, like Durotan and Drek'Thar.
-The Warsong Clan favors aggressive, battle-focused names like Grommash.
-The Bleeding Hollow embraces spiritual sacrifice, while the Blackrock emphasizes industrial might and conquest.
+The Warsong Clan favors aggressive, battle-focused names like Grommash—names that would feel right on a barbarian warrior.
+The Bleeding Hollow embraces spiritual sacrifice, while the Blackrock emphasizes industrial might and conquest, often rivaling dwarven clans in their mastery of forge and mine.

 Elder Scrolls orcs use distinctive prefixes: "gro-" for males (Gortwog gro-Nagorm) and "gra-" for females (Ghorza gra-Bagol), directly announcing both gender and clan affiliation.
 This practical approach reflects orcish efficiency—why waste time establishing identity when your name declares everything immediately?
 It's cultural shorthand that tells experienced observers your entire background in three syllables.